aveek22/notion-automator/daily-task-rotator/README.md

 2. Connect to Notion and get all tasks which has `Due Date` as **today - 1**.
 3. Filter tasks which are marked as `To Do` or `In Progress`.
 4. Set `Due Date` for all those tasks as **today**.
+5. Send an update to Slack or Email with the names of the tasks rescheulded.

 ### Housekeeping